icyJoseph/todo-mvc-react-hooks/README.md

 This project aims to use different types of hooks to implement the Todo MVC.

-Currently it uses useState and useEffect, as well as a custom hook to save to local storage.
+Currently it uses `useState` and `useEffect`, as well as a custom hook to save to local storage, named `useLocalStorage`.